 One thing we know already is that cyberspace is saturating our lives.
-More than 52% of American adults are Internet users, according to a recent survey.21 While the average age of users is rising, there's no doubt that young people love the Net.
-For instance, an amazingly high percentage of American teenagers-81%-use the Internet, according to Teenage Research Unlimited (TRU), a Chicago market research firm.22 Why is that?
-E-mail is certainly one important reason-it's all about staying connected.
+More than 165.2 million Americans are internet users, according to a recent survey.17 While the average age of users is rising, there's no doubt that young people love the net.
+For instance, an amazingly high percentage of American teenagers use the internet, according to Teenage Research Unlimited (TRU), a Chicago market research firm.
+Why is that?
+Email is certainly one important reason-it's all about staying connected.

-But it's more than just about e-mail.
+But it has to do with more than just email.
 Teenagers are also big participants in online commerce.
-"When teens want information on a brand," says TRU's director of research, "they turn to the Internet first."
+TRU's studies show that when teens want information on a brand, they turn to the internet first.
 Indeed, teens are voracious consumers of all things electronic.

-And not just for teens but for most Americans, the use of the Internet's favorite letter, "e"-as in e-business, e-commerce, e-shopping-is rapidly becoming outmoded.
+And not just for teens but for most Americans, the use of the internet's favorite letter, "e"-as in e-business, e-commerce, e-shopping-is rapidly becoming outmoded.
 "E" is now part of nearly everything we do.
-As an executive for a marketing research firm says, "E-business is just business."23 The electronic world is everywhere.
-The Net and the Web are everywhere.
-Cyberspace permeates everything.
-What editor Frederick Allen says is true: Infotech has become . . . ordinary.
+As an executive for a marketing research firm says, "E-business is just business."18 The electronic world is everywhere.
+The net and the web are everywhere.
+Cyber-space permeates everything.